 - An annual City calendar that contains the dates of all regularly scheduled City Council meetings, commission and board meetings, holiday closings and other helpful information is mailed to residents annually in mid-December.

-- The Parks and Recreation Department produces a seasonal program brochure that contain information about recreation opportunities and venues for residents of all ages.
-The brochures are mailed to all residencesat no charge.
+- The Parks and Recreation Department produces a seasonal program brochure that contains information about recreation opportunities and venues for residents of all ages.
+The brochures are mailed to all residences at no charge.

 Newsletters and other information about City programs and events can be picked up from the lobby at City Hall, the information center inside the front door of the Richmond Heights Memorial Library (8001 Dale Ave.).

 Notary services are available to Richmond Heights residents in selected municipal departments at City Hall during normal business hours.
 A valid driver's license or other photo identification is required.

 In Richmond Heights, pets are expected to be good citizens, too.
 This can only happen if their owners follow a few basic rules mandated by City ordinances and pertaining to pets and their care.
 Owners shall not permit any pet (dog, cat, etc.) to leave the owner’s yard unless that pet is on a leash.

 - Any person who is walking a pet should not allow the pet to defecate on private or public property unless that person immediately cleans up after that pet.

 - The number of dogs and cats sheltered, harbored, kept, possessed or fed by any person occupying any dwelling unit or commercial premises shall not exceed three (3) in number.

 All pets are expected to comply with any inoculation and licensing or registration requirements of the Animal Control Division of St. Louis County and the State of Missouri.